ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

     interpolateRaw " b"      `interpolateAppend`
     interpolateEmpty

-These definitions will be provided by ``Data.String.Interpolate.Experimental``, which will be initially implemented in ``ghc-experimental``.
+These definitions will be provided by ``Data.String.Experimental``, which will be initially implemented in ``ghc-experimental``.
 See *Section 2.4 Machinery* for details.

 Lexical Structure
 ~~~~~~~~~~~~~~~~~